How to Turn On or Off Website Accessing your Location in Microsoft Edge on Windows 11

 How to Find Edge’s Location Settings

-You can easily control which websites access your location in Microsoft Edge by finding the right settings page.
+You can control which websites access your location in Microsoft Edge by going to the browser’s privacy settings.
+This is where you’ll find the main edge location settings to manage permissions.

 Quick Tip: If you find yourself changing site permissions often, you can save edge://settings/content edge://settings/content/location as a bookmark.
 It’ll make it much quicker to get back here next time.